jkelley/atri-pcie/README.md

 Once these events are read, the driver will continue issuing DMA requests to the endpoint until the driver's internal ring buffer is full.
 Then, it will wait for the reader to empty some space so it can continue.

+The read tester can also read out sub-event chunks if desired.
+For example, to read out 10 8-byte chunks instead of 10 full events, use

+<pre><code>
+$ ./readtest 10 8
+</code></pre>